philippkoytek/mybrush/README.md

 the application is developed for and tested in the Google Chrome browser

-to disable swipe to go back in the browser history navigation:
+## touch interaction

-chrome://flags -> disable "Overscroll history navigation"
+To disable swipe for navigating back in the browser history,  disable "Overscroll history navigation" in chrome://flags.